Pessu/Adventure/README.txt

 1. Compile the .o files "g++ *.cpp -c"
 4. Compile the program the exe "g++ -o adventure.exe *.o"

+Module 5 changes:
+Added vectors in game and room classes
+Added another vector to monsterroomm (i like vectors) Fixed a bug from gold class

 Module 4 changes:
 - Added a few template functions in IRenderer that can render any parameter types
 - Used once in player.cpp to render string, int, string